How To Install a Picket Fence - Timber Garden Fencing

 How far out of the ground will the posts be?

-It is recommended that you allow 50mm between the ground and the underside of the picket fence panel and is also recommended you stop the post well short of the top of the panel in fact just above the top rail this will mean that for a 900mm high picket fencing panel the posts are approximately 800mm above the ground.
+It is recommended that you allow 50mm between the ground and the underside of the wooden picket fence panel and is also recommended you stop the fence post well short of the top of the panel, in fact just above the top rail, this will mean that for a 900mm high picket fencing panel the posts are approximately 800mm above the ground.

 Decide if you will be using the picket fencing panels at full length or trimmed back.

 Lay the panels on the ground adjacent to the fence line to establish the positions for the posts.